Redirection Controller Using Reinforcement Learning: Related Work

 \item \textbf{Actor--Critic}

-The Actor--Critic part is the same as that previously explained in Section 2.3.2, with one or two deep neural networks receiving state parameters and outputting actions and estimated value. \end{itemize}
+The same explanation as that in Section \ref{sec:learning} holds for the Actor--Critic part, with one or two deep neural networks receiving state parameters and outputting actions and estimated values. \end{itemize}